hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-post.md

 - In the `Layer Properties` window, go to `Source` > click on `Assign Extra Data Set to Mesh` and choose  `results.xdmf`
     <a name="qgis-assign-meshdata"></a>
     {% include image.html file="qgis-assign-meshdata.png" alt="bmy" caption="Assign mesh data to the computational mesh." %}
 - After import, double-click on the new `results` layer to open the `Symbology` (`Layer Properties`) and select a variable to represent from the `Groups` canvas.
-Make sure to enable the contour plot (right side in the [below figure](#qgis-meshdata-u)) symbol, select the timestep to plot (for steady-state simulation, select the last timestep), optionally go to the `Contours` ribbon to change the colour pattern (upper-most green circle in the [below figure](#qgis-meshdata-u)), and click `Apply`.
+Make sure to enable the contour plot (right side in the [below figure](#qgis-meshdata-u)) symbol, select the timestep to plot (for steady-state simulation, select the last timestep), optionally go to the `Contours` ribbon to change the color pattern (upper-most green circle in the [below figure](#qgis-meshdata-u)), and click `Apply`.
     <a name="qgis-meshdata-u"></a>
-    {% include image.html file="qgis-meshdata-u.png" alt="bmy" caption="Illustrate the flow velocity with QGIS' Layer Propoerties > Symbology controls.
+    {% include image.html file="qgis-meshdata-u.png" alt="bmy" caption="Illustrate the flow velocity with QGIS' Layer Properties > Symbology controls.
 The green circles highlight settings for the last timestep of a steady-state simulation." %}
     {% include image.html file="qgis-meshdata-u-plotted.png" alt="bmy" caption="After application of the above Symbology settings: The flow velocity is illustrated in red-shades." %}

 Thanks to Matthias Bürgler who supported helped with these instructions through [*BASEMENT*'s user forum](http://people.ee.ethz.ch/~basement/forum/viewtopic.php?pid=6095#p6095).

 #### Klaus Schmalzl's `Basement_post_W.exe` <a name="schmalzl"></a>
-Another option in the future will be [Klaus Schmalzl's `Basement_post_W.exe`](http://people.ee.ethz.ch/~basement/baseweb/users-meetings/30-01-2020/6_Schmalzl.pdf), which is currently not available.
+Another option in the future will be [Klaus Schmalzl's `Basement_post_W.exe`](http://people.ee.ethz.ch/~basement/baseweb/users-meetings/30-01-2020/6_Schmalzl.pdf), which is currently only available on demand.

 ### Convert results to geospatial formats (SHP and TIF)<a name="qgis-exp-steps"></a>